AthenZ/athenz/docs/provider_github_actions.md

 The provider will carry out the following checks during the instance registration process:

 - Obtain the public keys from GitHub to validate the OIDC token.
 It will cache the keys to avoid unnecessary calls.
 It will also limit the frequency of how often it will connect to GitHub to fetch the public keys.
 For example, if it receives a token with a key id that is not in its cache, it will attempt to update the local cache by contacting GitHub.
   However, if the key id is not found and another request is received with the same key id, it will not attempt to fetch a fresh set of keys from GitHub until the configured timeout has passed.
 - Validate the signature of the OIDC token and parse the claims.
 As part of this validation, the library verifies that the token is not expired.
 - Validate the following claims from the token:
   - Audience (aud) - must be our configured server e.g. https://zts.athenz.io:4443/zts/v1
   - Enterprise (enterprise) - matches the configured enterprise value.
 If the enterprise value is not configured this check is skipped
   - Issue Time (iat) - the timestamp must be within the configured number of minutes (default 5 mins).
   - Issuer (iss) - matches the configured GitHub issuer
-  - Run ID (run_id) - identifies the instance id for the certificate request
+  - Run ID (run_id) - identifies the instance id for the certificate request by including with the organization and repository names in the following format: <org-name>:<repo-name>:<run_id>
 - Extract the following two attributes for the authorization check:
   - Subject (sub) - subject for the event
   - Event Name (event_name) - name of the event